LoneRifle/next-netlify-starter/README.md

 We’ve included some tooling that helps us maintain these templates.
 This template currently uses:

-- [Renovate](https://www.mend.io/free-developer-tools/renovate/) - to regularly update our dependencies
+- [Dependabot](https://github.com/dependabot) - to regularly update our dependencies
 - [Cypress](https://www.cypress.io/) - to run tests against how the template runs in the browser
 - [Cypress Netlify Build Plugin](https://github.com/cypress-io/netlify-plugin-cypress) - to run our tests during our build process

 If your team is not interested in this tooling, you can remove them with ease!

-### Removing Renovate
+### Removing Dependabot

-In order to keep our project up-to-date with dependencies we use a tool called [Renovate](https://github.com/marketplace/renovate).
-If you’re not interested in this tooling, delete the `renovate.json` file and commit that onto your main branch.
+In order to keep our project up-to-date with dependencies we use a tool called [Dependabot](https://github.com/dependabot).
+If you’re not interested in this tooling, delete the `.github/workflows/approve-merge-deps.yml` and `.github/dependabot.yml` files and commit that onto your main branch.

 ### Removing Cypress